-The Chair of the committee is responsible for filling out the Supervisory Committee Evaluation Report at every meeting (except for exams, defences, and the pre-reclass/qualification meeting).
+The Chair of the committee is responsible for filling out the Supervisory Committee Evaluation Report at every meeting (except for exams, defences, and the prereclass/qualification meeting).
 The Chair communicates the committee's assessment of the student's progress to the student.
 Other committee members may then elaborate.
-The student is responsible for bringing blank copies of the Evaluation Report to the meeting.